THE MURDEROUS CAPACITY OF IMAGES

 These revelations have been meticulously documented by Daniel Ganser, a Swiss historian, in his book NATO’s Secret Armies (2004) – also a 2009 documentary film of the same title, easier to absorb than Allan Frankovitch’s more exhaustive Operation Gladio (1992).

 Baudrillard was writing before any of this became public.
 Nevertheless, his introduction of the specific topic of terrorism into an essay on the subversion of the reality-principle is interesting in retrospect.
 He is confident that the reality behind it can never be decoded; he is able to assert that it is ‘impossible to isolate the process of simulation’ or to ‘prove the real’, and that it is therefore ‘a false desire to even want’ to do so.
 Ultimately his hyperbolic prose enacts a milennarian panic which abandons the reality principle altogether.
-An assassin pulls on a clown mask and the philosopher runs from the room, crying: Truth is dead!
+An assassin pulls on a clown mask and the philosopher skitters from the room, tearing his hair and crying: Truth is dead!
 They have murdered reality!